hazeez/study/docs/statistics/Inferential_stats_basics.md

 title: Inferential Stats - Basics
 author: hazeez
-date: Mar 17, 2020
+date: Mar 18, 2020
-date_modified: Mar 18, 2020
+date_modified:

 # Inferential Statistics

-In real-life situations, we may not be able to know the entire population in which case, we use the _known_ random sample to extract information about the _unknown_ population from which the sample is drawn.
+In real-life situations, we may not be able to know the entire population; in which case, we use the _known_ random sample to extract information about the _unknown_ population from which the sample is drawn.

 To put it simply, using the sample to come up with an estimation of the population is called as _Inferential statistics_